 Auditing and Reporting

-Ascender keeps track of all executed Ansible jobs, maintaining an audit trail of changes made to infrastructure and configurations.
+Ascender keeps track of executed Ansible jobs, maintaining an audit trail of changes made to infrastructure and configurations.
 It provides reporting capabilities that allow users to generate detailed reports on job execution, including success/failure status, execution time, and output.
 This helps in compliance, troubleshooting, and performance analysis.

 Ascender is available for turnkey deployment with Kubernetes.
 CIQ has tested the Ascender Installer on K3s, and will soon support more Kubernetes flavors, starting with Amazon EKS.
 The installers are available via the Ascender Installer Github repository.
 You can also follow the install guide here.

 More Ascender Videos